HL7/bulk-data/input/pagecontent/authorization.md

 protect the associated private key from unauthorized disclosure and corruption.

-For consistency in implementation, servers SHALL support registration of client JWKs using both of the following techniques (clients SHALL choose one of these methods at registration time):
+For consistency in implementation, servers SHALL support registration of client JWKs using both of the following techniques (clients SHALL choose a server-supported method at registration time):

   1. URL to JWK Set (strongly preferred).
 This URL communicates the TLS-protected endpoint where the client's public JWK Set can be found.